 Reorganizations of network structure can be the result of species turnover or species changing their interaction partners (i.e., re-wiring).
 To better understand the mechanisms underlying the temporal dynamics of the assembling networks, we examined patterns of species and interaction turnover.
 For example, assembling networks may have higher rates of pollinator turnover than non-assembling communities because new pollinator species are colonizing and establishing themselves (M’Gonigle et al. 2015).
 Similarly, if pollinators try to maximize their foraging efficiency based on the species present, interactions may turnover more quickly than in established communities.
 In addition, at assembling hedgerows, unvisited plants may appear to “colonize” the networks as they establish new interactions with pollinators.

 To estimate the temporal species and interaction turnover, we use an approach similar to calculating spatial β-diversity.
-Instead of calculating the variation in community composition across sites within a year, however, we estimated turnover across years at a site.
+Instead of calculating the variation in community composition across sites within a year, we estimated turnover across years at a site.
 We first calculated the pairwise dissimilarity of plants, pollinators and interactions between years within each site using the Chao dissimilarity estimator that incorporates abundances, while also accounting for unobserved records (Chao et al. 2005).
 Dissimilarity estimates can be affected by the total number of species and individuals sampled at a site (e.g., Ponisio, M’Gonigle, and Kremen 2016).
 For example, the probability that two sites do not share any species is higher when there are few individuals at those sites.
-Following Ponisio, M’Gonigle, and Kremen (2016), we use null models that constrained species richness to estimate the deviation of the observed dissimilarity from that, which would be expected under a random community assembly process.
+Following Ponisio, M’Gonigle, and Kremen (2016), we use null models that constrained species richness to estimate the deviation of the observed dissimilarity from that which would be expected under a random community assembly process.
 With the corrected dissimilarity values, we then calculated the multivariate dispersion of community composition across years (Anderson et al. 2011).
-In order to test whether assembling hedgerows had more species and interactions turnover than non-assembling communities, the species and interaction temporal turnover estimates were included as response variables in a linear mixed model with site type as an explanatory variable along with site as a random effect (Bates et al. 2014; Kuznetsova, Bruun Brockhoff, and Haubo Bojesen Christensen 2014).
+In order to test whether assembling hedgerows had more species and interactions turnover than non-assembling communities, the species and interaction temporal turnover estimates were modeled as responses in a linear mixed model with site type as an explanatory variable and site as a random effect (Bates et al. 2014; Kuznetsova, Bruun Brockhoff, and Haubo Bojesen Christensen 2014).

 Though species may turnover across years, some groups of species may essentially replace each other if they fill similar roles in the network, occupying the same network position and interacting with similar species.
 At non-assembling communities, species turnover may overestimate the temporal changes in the networks if the interactions occurring in one year are similar to those in the next year when they are weighted by the similarity of their constituent species (Fig. [fig:methods]).
 We develop a method to examine the temporal turnover of interactions with weightings based on their similarity.
-We followed Ahn, Bagrow, and Lehmann (2010) algorithm to hierarchically cluster all the interactions (edges) across sites and years based on their similarity, and build a dendrogram.
+We followed the algorithm of Ahn, Bagrow, and Lehmann (2010) to cluster all the interactions (edges) hierarchically across sites and years based on their similarity, and build a dendrogram.
 The interaction similarity is based how may plants and pollinators (vertices) two edges share (Ahn, Bagrow, and Lehmann 2010; Kalinka and Tomancak 2011).
 The more species edges shared in common, the shorter the branch length between them on the dendrogram.
 We next calculated the temporal turnover of interactions weighted by their similarity, as approximated by “phylogenetic” distance (Graham and Fine 2008; Kembel et al. 2010).
 When then use linear models to test whether the weighted turnover of interactions varied between assembling and non-assembling networks (Bates et al. 2014; Kuznetsova, Bruun Brockhoff, and Haubo Bojesen Christensen 2014).

 Temporal changes in interaction patterns